CiarenceW/BepInSbox/README.md

 For more info, visit https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/index.html

 ## Building
-To build BepInS&x, execute the build.cmd script.
+To build BepInS&x, run `dotnet build`.
 You'll also need to have s&box installed, and to have started it at least once.
-To build the Doorstop, just use VS2022 and build it from there :)

 ## Used libraries